pattiereaves/talk-prototyping-in-the-browser/slides.md

-What is prototyping in the browser?
+What does prototyping in the browser mean for Alley?

 ## HTML + CSS + JS <!-- .element: class="fragment" data-fragment-index="1" -->
 ## ⬇️ <!-- .element: class="fragment" data-fragment-index="1" -->
 ## WP templates <!-- .element: class="fragment" data-fragment-index="1" -->

 Note: Prototyping in the browser is a process of creating markup and styles independent from WordPress so you can preview what your final site will look like.
 At Alley Interactive, we’ve found this process holds a number of advantages over a more traditional design process in which you create or receive static, high-fidelity mock-ups in Photoshop, Sketch or a similar design tool and move directly into WordPress from there.

+As it stands now Huron doesn't fit into our javascript practice.
+It doesn't mean that we won't do in-browser prototyping for javascript projects, it just means that when we do, it won't be using Huron.

 ---